 Responsible chemical management requires vigilance, dedication, and advanced planning.
-Chemicals must be ordered, handled, stored, labeled and disposed of properly.
-Employees are informed of sound chemical management practices during training, when chemicals are ordered, and when job hazard analyses are reviewed.
+Chemicals must be ordered, handled, stored, labeled, and disposed of properly.
+Employees are informed of appropriate chemical management practices during training, when chemicals are ordered, and when job hazard analyses are reviewed.
 Employees also become familiar with the hazards of chemicals when SDSs are reviewed and during audits and inspections.

-Safe chemical storage is frequently mishandled in the workplace.
-The four major storage classifications for chemicals are: 1) organics/flammables; 2) oxidizers; 3) inorganics/bases; and 4) acids.
+Safe chemical storage is often mishandled in the workplace.
+The four major storage classifications for chemicals are:

+- 1. organics/flammables;

+- 2. oxidizers;

+- 3. inorganics/bases; and

+- 4. acids.

 Chemicals from each of these discrete storage classifications must not be stored together.
 For example, oxidizers must not be stored with flammables.
-Aside from segregating incompatible substances, chemicals must be stored in specially designated areas, such as in cabinets or locations with adequate spill containment.
-Supervisors and employees are encouraged to contact the EH&S Office for assistance with chemical storage.
+Aside from segregating incompatible substances, chemicals must be stored in specially designated areas such as in cabinets or locations with adequate spill containment.
+Supervisors and employees are encouraged to contact the EHS Office for assistance with chemical storage.